 Join high calibre doctoral candidates from more than 25 countries in the world and study at a triple-accredited global business school.
 Henley Business School is ideally located, set on a beautiful campus, just 25 minutes by train from London.
 During your studies you will benefit from dedicated supervision, impressive facilities and high-quality support.

-We have one of the three biggest PhD programmes worldwide with approximately 29 LOB students (130 in the whole business school), supervised by more than 30 faculty members engaged in organisations and leadership research.
-We provide you with an outstanding research environment, conducive to the production of world-class research and to the education of academics who consistently take up faculty positions in a range of universities and research roles in public and private institutions.
-The programme emphasises:
+We have one of the three biggest PhD programmes worldwide, supervised by more than 30 faculty members engaged in organisations and leadership research.
+We provide you with an outstanding research environment, conducive to the production of world-class research, and to education from academics who consistently take up faculty positions in a range of universities and research roles in public and private institutions.

 • Formal research training (PhD/Masters level courses in year 1)